Poorvi-Naveen/SafeLens/README.md

 ```
 You should see: HTTP(S) proxy listening at *:8080

-Launch Chrome (The "Agentic" Way)
+* Launch Chrome (Preferably on a different terminal)
-To force Chrome to route traffic through our Agent (without messing up your system-wide proxy settings), run this command in PowerShell (Windows) or Terminal (Mac):
+To force Chrome to route traffic through our Agent run the below command in PowerShell (Windows) or Terminal (Mac):

-Windows (PowerShell):
+Windows:

 ```bash
 & "C:\Program Files\Google\Chrome\Application\chrome.exe" --proxy-server="127.0.0.1:8080" --ignore-certificate-errors --user-data-dir="C:\temp\safelens_profile"